Hometown Hero: Samantha Lincoln, Taunton

-TAUNTON, MA (WPRI) — This week’s Cardi’s Furniture & Mattresses Hometown Sports Hero is Sam Lincoln.
+TAUNTON, Mass.
+(WPRI) — This week’s Cardi’s Furniture & Mattresses Hometown Sports Hero is Sam Lincoln.

 The Taunton ace ran up a 17-1 record with 228 strikeouts and an ERA of 0.40, helping the Tigers bring home their 3rd straight D-I State Softball Title.